 Forget about Akali, Vayne, Zed, or Katarina.
 Play someone who doesn’t have the tools to outplay their opponents.
 Champions like Rammus, Shen, Ashe, Maokai, or Twisted Fate will be amazing for this.
 They don’t depend on flashy plays, but on decision-making instead.
 Basically any CC-heavy tank will be great for practicing macro, in lane and in teamfights as well.
 Experience and theory is already a lot, but you have to work on putting those into your game.
 This way you can make the best out of a situation on the fly, with split-second decisions and no second guesses.

-Split-push is that one Solo Queue tactic that will not only grant you some wins, it will teach you a lot about macro.
-This technique abuses lack of teamplay of the enemy team, and forces you to make quick decisions.
+Split-push is that one Solo Queue tactic that will not only grant you some wins, but it will also teach you a lot about macro.
+This technique abuses the lack of team play of the enemy team and forces you to make quick decisions.
 It teaches you in a way that no other strategy can compare to it.
-Entire idea of splitting revolves around creating huge amount of pressure, taking objectives, and forcing favourable fights.
+The entire idea of splitting revolves around creating a huge amount of pressure, taking objectives, and forcing favorable fights.
 That’s all there is to it.
 But it shows you how things work.
 If you split-push properly not only you will take objectives.
 Your team can also use your windows of opportunity to take objectives themselves.

 Working on Decision making